meyerlouis/meyerlouis.github.io/_posts/2000-01-02-Shrinkage.md

 ![Diagram](/images/Gaussian_Laplace_grey.png)

+One can easily see how the definitions of regularization as priors on the distribution of the coefficients relate to their shrinking behavior.
+Imagine your OLS solution $\hat{\beta}$ as a point on one of the two prior curves (Gaussian for Ridge, Laplace for Lasso), and the shrinking process as the effect of these priors “pulling" the estimate toward 0.
+Because the Laplace prior has a sharp peak at $0$, increasing the regularization coefficient $\lambda$ can pull a coefficient exactly to $0$.
+In contrast, the Gaussian prior is smooth at $0$, so the corresponding Ridge penalty only shrinks coefficients continuously toward $0$ and never forces them to be exactly zero.

 ## Elastic-Net
 In Ridge, we minimize $RSS + \lambda \|\beta\|^2$, and in Lasso, $RSS + \lambda |\beta|$.
 Elastic-net introduces a compromise, that has both selects variables like Lasso, and shrinks together the coefficients of correlated predictors like Ridge: